nearai/assessment-technical-ts/README.md

 3. Run the app

-## assessment-technical-ts
+## assessment-technical-ts-scenario1
-Template repo for technical assessments in TypeScript
+Template repo for technical assessments in TypeScript, scenario 1.